 Instructor: Charlie Borland

 Charlie Borland is an award-winning commercial photographer based in Oregon.
 Charlie travels extensively for a wide range of clients.
 People are his forte, on the job or at play.
 With a career spanning 30 years, he produces photography for annual reports, advertising, and editorial clients.

 His photographs have been seen in National Geographic Adventure and Traveler, Outside, Women’s Sport and Fitness, Newsweek, TV Guide, CIO, Sports Illustrated for Women, Time, Backpacker, and Sunset, to name a few.

 Charlie’s partial client list includes: Xerox, NW Airlines, Fujitsu, Tektronix, Nike, Blue Cross, Nationsbank, Precision Castparts Corp., Mentor Graphics, Texas Instruments, Pacificorp, Cellular One, Sequent Computer, Early Winters, Cascade Bancorp, and Associated General Contractors.

-Charlie has taught at BPSOP since the beginning, training several thousand photographers and is author of Outdoor Flash Photography, available on his website: www.borlandphoto.com
+Charlie has taught at The Bryan Peterson School of Photography (BPSOP) since the beginning, training several thousand photographers and is author of Outdoor Flash Photography, available on his website: www.borlandphoto.com

 In this chapter we start off with night photography of building exteriors before moving on to lighting color management.
 Many building interiors have mixed lighting, and this can be a nightmare to work with when processing images.
 So, we’ll look at ways to minimize those challenges by getting it right in camera and lighting before talking the photograph.
 Finally, we’ll finish this chapter with a look at shooting for High Dynamic Range.